24 Ursae Majoris

 24 Ursae Majoris is a variable giant star in the constellation of Ursa Major.

 24 Ursae Majoris visual magnitude is 4.56.
-Because of its moderate brightness, 24 Ursae Majoris should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 24 Ursae Majoris should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of 24 Ursae Majoris

 24 Ursae Majoris is situated close to the northern celestial pole and, as such, it is visible for most part of the year from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 24 Ursae Majoris are provided in the following table: